Flows to the Future

-Create a viewing tower – the Flows Lookout – and boardwalk on the existing Dubh Lochan Trail at Forsinard.
+We have built a viewing tower – the Flows Lookout – and boardwalk on the existing Dubh-lochain Trail at Forsinard.

-Develop five roadside interpretation sites across the Flow Country to give panoramic views of the peatlands and provide a trail for visitors to experience and learn about the peatlands.
+We are developing five roadside interpretation sites across the Flow Country to give panoramic views of the peatlands and provide a trail for visitors to experience and learn about the peatlands.
 These will be ready early in 2019.

-Increase the volunteering opportunities both at RSPB Forsinard Flows Reserve and elsewhere in Caithness and Sutherland, including provision of new volunteering accommodation in a new Field Centre at Forsinard.
+We have increased the volunteering opportunities both at RSPB Forsinard Flows Reserve and elsewhere in Caithness and Sutherland by providing new volunteering accommodation in the new Field Centre that we have built at Forsinard.